briskycat/Comprssr/README.md

 # Comprssr

-A BSc diploma project illustrating the principles of linear regression and autoencoders.
+A BSc diploma project created in 2000-2001 illustrating the principles of linear regression and autoencoders.

+Build it using Microsoft Visual C++ 6.0.